Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   # ENDPARSE

-Lastly, create :code:`configs/stage_2_input_config.hustle` and populate it with the following script, making sure to replace the :code:`path_to_cal` variable currently supplied with the input 'User/path/to/grismconf/calibration' with your own path to the :code:`grismconf` reference UVIS_G280_CCD2_V2.conf file you downloaded during :ref:`Installation`:
+Lastly, create :code:`configs/stage_2_input_config.hustle` and populate it with the following script, making sure to replace the :code:`path_to_cal` variable currently supplied with the input 'User/path/to/grismconf/calibration' with your own path to the :code:`grismconf` reference UVIS_G280_CCD2_V2.conf file you downloaded during `Installation <https://hustle-tools.readthedocs.io/en/latest/views/installation.html>`_:

 .. code-block:: bash